shashwat1002/shor_algo/doc-final.md

 toc: true
 ---

+\newpage

-Our project covers Shor's algorithm, a famous algorithm that can perform the factorization of a composite number in polynomial time in the size of its input.
+Our project covers Shor's algorithm, a famous quantum algorithm that can perform the factorization of a composite number in polynomial time in the size of its input.
 Shor's algorithm has a severe implications in the world of cryptography, specifically for the RSA encryption standard,